Associations¶

 appended.
 In the example above, Paris will look for a foreign key column

-on the table used by the Profile
+called user_id on the table used by the Profile class.
+To

-override this behaviour, add a second argument to your has_one
+override this behaviour, add a second argument to your has_one call,

 passing the name of the column to use.